codemix/yii2-dockerized/README.md

 and uncompress the files into a directory.
 You may then want modify some things to match your project requirements:

- * the `Dockerfile` e.g. to enable more PHP extensions.
+ * the `Dockerfile` e.g. to add PHP extensions.
  * the default machine setup in `.docker-composer-example`
  * the default configuration in `config/`
- * the dependencies in `composer.json` (requires update of `composer.lock`, see FAQ below)
+ * the dependencies in `composer.json`
  * the example models and initial DB migration
  * the available environment variables
  * the README (this file ;) )

 This means, that you can (and probably will!) change the app template given here.

 It's based on my [personal Yii 2 base app](https://github.com/mikehaertl/yii2-base-app) but if you go through the sources you'll find that there's not so much special going on.
-So if you prefer a different app template, it should be easy to modify the given example app.
+If you prefer a different app template, it should be easy to modify the given example app.

-When you're done, you should commit your initial project to *your* git repository.
+When you're done, you should commit your initial project to **your** git repository.

 2. Setting up the development environment